jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 For instance: if an Ordering back-end was programmed to use a very specific persistence technology, you might only use it with NHibernate and an [`SQL Server`](https://www.microsoft.com/en-us/sql-server) database.
 You could not use the entity model on a platform that does not support this (e.g. mobile platforms).
 If a Cms front-end is programmed to specifically use MVC, it can only be deployed as a web site and not as a Windows application or mobile app.

 By further splitting up our assemblies we can reuse the Ordering back-end in multiple front-ends.
 Furthermore: a single front-end could be deployed to either web or mobile platform and we can store entity models differently depending on the infrastructural context.
-On a mobile platform we might store an entity model in XML, while in a web environment we might store things in SQL Service using NHibernate.
+On a mobile platform we might store an entity model in XML, while in a web environment we might store things in [`SQL Server`](https://www.microsoft.com/en-us/sql-server) Server using NHibernate.

 #### Framework Assemblies